List of Roblox games: Speed Run 4

 Speed Run 4 is a fast-paced platformer game developed by Vurse.
 In the game, the player is to complete 31 different themed levels as fast as possible.
 After completing the main game, players can unlock different "dimensions", which change the themes of each level in the game.
 The game's choice of music and short-burst-styled gameplay has been praised.

-Steal a Brainrot

-Steal a Brainrot is a 2025 multiplayer video game developed by SpyderSammy where players buy and steal Brainrots, characters based on the Italian brainrot meme which generate income over time.
-Owned by DoBig Studios, Steal a Brainrot is the second Roblox game to have surpassed 20 million concurrent users (CCU), the first being Grow a Garden.
-The game was popularized on social media, where users have shared strategy tips and viral clips of upset children who had lost their Brainrots.

 Super Bomb Survival

-Super Bomb Survival is an action game where players attempt to survive a range of disasters from fires to explosions over the course of two minutes, with the last person standing winning.
+Super Bomb Survival is an action game where players attempt to survive a range of disasters from fires to explosions over the course of two and a half minutes.
 Each bomb has a different special effect, such as eggs, spikes, and fog.
 Players also have the ability to purchase "skills".
 The game had been compared to Natural Disaster Survival.
 John Julians, writing for Radio Times, complimented the game's fast pace and premise, further elaborating that the players would "find [themselves] with a whole new threat to contend with just after escaping the last".